jankul02/zset/README.md

 ## Overview

-The Zookeeperset Operator deploys a zookeeper cluster and automatically operates the cluster.
+The Operator deploys a Kafka cluster with a zookeeper cluster  and automatically operates the cluster.

 The Operator implements:

 1. High Availability (HA)
-    - instance distribution to different nodes
+    - instance distribution among the k8s nodes
-    - automatic recovery for zookeeper instances
+    - automatic recovery for kafka and zookeeper instances
     - Quorum Protection (Maintenance Fault Protection)
     - liveness/health checks for instances
 2. Data Persistance